NokTham/MapNotify-3.28/README.md

-# MapNotify 3.28
+# MapNotify-3.28

-Notifications for Map modifiers, Heist requirements, and Atlas completion.
+MapNotify-3.28 is a plugin for Exile API designed to highlight map modifiers and provide detailed information overlays for maps, invitations, contracts, and logbooks.

 ![hippo](https://i.imgur.com/6X2qUWh.gif)